tmartin2/Miscellaneous/megalist.md

 - Imagine reciting poems you've memorized during intercourse; I think this would be awesome.
 - Imagine explaining a phone to a 17th century intellectual.
 - Imagine (visualize) a lamp post wrapping around itself.
 - Imagine a life without having to deficate or urinate (maybe through bacteria that reabsorb waste into your body).
+- Imagine if human genitals were where the bellybutton is.

 #### What if?
 > I need to still adequately differentiate the purpose of Desires, ImagineX, What if?, and Questions.